 - 2 pounds ground beef chuck

 - 1 1/2 cups shredded sharp white cheddar (6 ounces)

-Preheat oven to 450.
+Preheat oven to 450 degrees.
 Place potatoes in a large saucepan, and cover by 1 inch with salted water.
 Bring to a boil; reduce to a simmer.
 Cook until potatoes are easily pierced with the tip of a paring knife, 15 to 20 minutes.

 Meanwhile, heat oil in a 5-quart Dutch oven or heavy pot over medium-high.
 Add carrots, celery, onion, and thyme.
 Cook, stirring occasionally, until vegetables are tender, 8 to 10 minutes.
 Add flour and tomato paste; cook, stirring, 1 minute.
 Add beef; cook, stirring occasionally, until no longer pink, 6 to 8 minutes.
 Add 1 cup water; bring to a boil, and simmer 1 minute.
 Set beef filling aside.

 Drain potatoes; return to pan.
 Cook over medium, stirring, until liquid has evaporated and a thin film covers bottom of pan, about 1 minute.
 Remove pan from heat; add milk and 1 cup cheese.
 Mash until smooth; season cheddar-potato topping with salt and pepper.

 Pour beef filling into a 13-by-9-inch baking dish.
 Drop dollops of topping over filling; spread to edges with a spatula.
 Using a fork, make decorative peaks; sprinkle with remaining 1/2 cup cheese.
 Bake until topping is browned and filling is bubbling rapidly, about 20 minutes (if topping and filling were chilled, increase to 35 minutes).
 Let stand 5 minutes before serving.